 In fact, women who drink more than four diet beverages per day died at a higher rate than any other group — particularly from heart disease.

-Another study from this year notes that high consumption of artificially sweetened beverages had a clear association with increased risk of small artery occlusion, stroke, and a higher body mass index, coronary heart disease, and all-cause mortality.
+Another study from this year notes that high consumption of artificially sweetened beverages had a clear association with:

 Look, I’m going to recommend you check out my podcast from The Chalene Show, titled: Harvard University Study On Diet and Regular Soda.